wp-plugins/media-library-assistant/readme.txt

 The "mla_debug" parameter controls the display of information about the query parameters and SQL statements used to retrieve gallery items.
 If you code `mla_debug=true` you will see a lot of information added to the post or page containing the gallery.
 Of course, this parameter should <strong>only</strong> be used in a development/debugging environment; it's quite ugly.

+== Support for &ldquo;Photonic Gallery for Flickr, Picasa, SmugMug, 500px and Instagram&rdquo; ==

+The <a href="http://wordpress.org/extend/plugins/photonic/" title="Photonic Gallery plugin directory page" target="_blank">Photonic Gallery for Flickr, Picasa, SmugMug, 500px and Instagram</a> plugin adds several new parameters to the `[mla_gallery]` shortcode to enhance your galleries.
+All you have to do is install the plugin, then add a "style=" parameter to your `[mla_gallery]` shortcode to use the Photonic styling and markup in place of the native `[mla_gallery]` style and markup templates.

+You can use the "Photonic" screen of the Insert Media dialog to build the display portion of your shortcode parameters.
+After you click "Insert into post", change the shortcode name from "gallery" to "mla_gallery" and add the query parameters you need to select the attachments for the gallery.
+The `[mla_gallery]` code will compile the list of attachments for your gallery, then hand control over to Photonic to format the results.

 == MLA Gallery Style and Markup Templates ==

-The Style and Markup templates give you great flexibility for the content and format of each <code>[mla_gallery]</code>.
+The Style and Markup templates give you great flexibility for the content and format of each `[mla_gallery]`.
 You can define as many templates as you need.

 Style templates provide gallery-specific CSS inline styles.
 Markup templates provide the HTML markup for 1) the beginning of the gallery, 2) the beginning of each row, 3) each gallery item, 4) the end of each row and 5) the end of the gallery.
 The attachment-specific markup parameters let you choose among most of the attachment fields, not just the caption.